-In order to graduate, students must meet one PE requirement for each of their four years in high school, one of which must include Introduction to Health and Fitness during their freshman year.
+To graduate, students must meet one PE requirement for each of their four years in high school, one of which must include Introduction to Health and Fitness during their freshman year.

 All students will be required to complete Advanced Topics in Health by their senior year.
-In order to meet the PE requirement for the year, students must fulfill one of the following requirements:
+To meet the PE requirement for the year, students must fulfill one of the following requirements: